 - Winter growing: Grow scented geraniums indoors in winter like you would other herbs.
 Place plants in a bright window or under fluorescent lights.
 Keep the soil just moist but littler fertilizer is needed.

-Troubleshooting Scented Geraniums
+Scented Geraniums Pests and Diseases

 - Pests: Scented geraniums are usually pest-free.
 Whiteflies, aphids, mealy bugs, and spider mites will attack weak plants.
 Control these pests with insecticidal soap or horticultural oil.